inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

    1. Reading group re: relevant DH methods (incl re: digital conceptual history)?

+_Notes_

+- The new text analysis tools should be opened and used in jupyter at inidun.humlab.umu.se.
+The code is stored in GitHub.
+-

 ###  Meeting, 1 September 2020 (via zoom)

 _Agenda_